 However, all the majority of flash drives use FAT32 format by default.
 Hence, to replace it with NTFS, there are some steps you need to take.
 Here’s the guide!

-NOTE: Please back up the USB stick data prior formatting FAT32 to NTFS.
+NOTE: Please back up the USB stick data before formatting FAT32 to NTFS.
 This procedure will clean your USB stick once finished.

 How to format USB to NTFS in Windows 10

-1. Go to My Computer or Libraries.
+1. Go to File Explorer.
 Then locate the USB flash drives that you intended, the section generally separated from Local Disk.